JeffersonLab/PyPWA/README.md

 PyPWA [![Build Status](https://travis-ci.org/JeffersonLab/PyPWA.svg?branch=master)](https://travis-ci.org/JeffersonLab/PyPWA) [![Coverage Status](https://coveralls.io/repos/github/JeffersonLab/PyPWA/badge.svg?branch=release-v2.0.0)](https://coveralls.io/github/JeffersonLab/PyPWA?branch=release-v2.0.0)
 =====

 A python based software framework designed to perform Partial Wave and Amplitude Analysis with the goal of extracting resonance information from multi-particle final states.
-Supports the Un/Extended Un/Binned likelihood maximum estimation, Acceptance Rejection Method, and ISOBAR Model.
 Is constantly tested to work with Python Versions 2.7, 3.4, 3.5, and 3.6.

+Has support for multiple likelihoods, including:
+ - Extended Log Likelihood
+ - Standard Log Likelihood, Optionally Binned
+ - Binned ChiSquared Likelihood

+ You can even define your own likelihood, or calculate entirely without one if you chose to do so!

 Features
 --------